Haruki33086/Unity-DDS-bridge/README.md

 - Change restApi, scope and driveTopic in PubTwist.cs to match your environment.
 However, do not forget to prefix the topic name with "\rt".

 - You can make the robot run by pressing the Arrow key on your keyboard.

+## How to introduce to MetaQuest

+- Set up your project on Unity for MetaQuest, referring to [this site](https://note.com/npaka/n/n749a134d0c11)

+- Refer to [this site(https://tech.framesynthesis.co.jp/unity/metaquest/) to enable the use of the controller and camera.